JustJoostNL/LoadAllWorlds/README.md

  If you have a problem you can report it [Here](https://github.com/koningcool/LoadAllWorlds/issues/new)

- Or join our [Discord](https://discord.gg/JT3jpCz) to report a problem
+ Or go to our [Discussions](https://github.com/koningcool/LoadAllWorlds/discussions) tab to report a problem or ask questions.

 ![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/koningcool/LoadAllWorlds.svg)